SageMSK/whisky-review/README.md

 - ~~add username and be able to search for user (i.e. whiskypark.herokuapp.com/user/username)~~
 - ~~add list of reviews that individual users have posted on their accounts page~~
 - ~~fix the profile/account page as well~~
-- add the ability to like/favorite reviews and keep them on like/favorite list
+- ~~add the ability to like/favorite reviews~~
+- keep like/favorite reviews on like/favorite list
 - ability to remove their own comment on whiskies
 - ~~Re-design the look of the website~~
 - ~~responsive design for mobile/tablet~~